 Vegan quesadillas like to curl up on the edges which isn't good for photographing.

-Maybe I'll just have to save the burrito and quesadilla recipes for my favorite Farmer's Market find: some spinach amaranth tortillas that cost a little more than the brown rice tortillas.
+Maybe I'll just have to save the burrito and quesadilla recipes for my favorite Farmer's Market and find some spinach amaranth tortillas that cost a little more than the brown rice tortillas.

-If you like a thicker crust on your pizza, I recently created a recipe for a Vegan Gluten Free Pizza Crust with Coconut Yogurt that's not only quick and easy, but it doesn't require time to rise.
+If you like a thicker crust on your pizza, I recently created a recipe for a Rice Flour Pizza Dough that's not only quick and easy, but it doesn't require time to rise.
 Plus, it also has only a few ingredients.